How do you make better decisions in high-risk situations? Be in tune with your body.

 If you don't make decisions by “going with your gut," you may want to start now.

-According to research published in Scientific Reports, researchers from the University of Cambridge and Sussex discovered that the more aware of your “gut feelings" you are, the more accurately you'll make high-risk decisions.
+Why?
+According to research published in Scientific Reports in 2016, researchers from the University of Cambridge and Sussex discovered that the more aware of your “gut feelings" you are, the more accurately you'll make high-risk decisions.

 It's that last ability of interoceptive sensations that makes them useful in high-risk decision making.
 Research shows that high-risk choices are accompanied by subtle physiological changes like a faster heartbeat.
 Those physiological changes are known as somatic markers, and “such autonomic responses feedback on the brain to bias our decisions, steering us away from gambles with negative expected returns and towards ones with positive returns," as the study reports.

-Stronger still, the most accurate traders were the ones with the most job experience in high frequency trading.
-That means that a trader's heartbeat counting score predicted the number of years he had survived as a trader.
+Stronger still, the most accurate traders were the ones with the most job experience in high-frequency trading.
+In many cases, a trader's heartbeat counting score indicated the number of years he had survived as a trader.

 That said, there are caveats with the Cambridge study.
-Financial traders are really good at reading their heartbeats compared to most people because they've got lots of practice at it; other people who regularly make high-risk decisions like police or firemen might be equally as good.
+Financial traders are really good at reading their heartbeats compared to most people because they've got lots of practice at it; other people who regularly make high-risk decisions, such as police or firefighters, might be equally as good.
 Furthermore, other research has shown that heartbeat detection ability increases with stress levels regardless of occupation.
 All the Cambridge study demonstrates for certain is a correlation between heartbeat detection accuracy and accurate high-risk decision making; it does not show causation.
-“It's a starting point for more controlled science," Coates admitted to The New York Times.
+“It's a starting point for more controlled science," Coates admitted to the New York Times.
 “There's a part of our brain that sends signals to our body, and it's really smart.
 It doesn't succumb to the mistakes of behavioral finance."

 Add to that the fact that the study was only done on men and I see another immediate avenue for testing.
 I couldn't find any research comparing women's stress levels to men for this kind of test and I'm curious as to how that would have affected the correlation factor.
 I would also have liked to see the traders measured against men their own age who might have similar experience making high-risk decisions rather than undergraduate students to get a more accurate read on the heartbeat detection ability.